CHRONOS: Time-Aware Zero-Shot Identification of Libraries from Vulnerability Reports: Evaluation

 \subsection{Implementation details}

-We implement \tool{} and baseline approaches using the PyTorch library and the Python programming language.
+We implement \tool{} and the baseline approaches using the PyTorch library and Python.
 The models are trained and evaluated on a Docker environment running Ubuntu 18.04 with Intel(R) i7-10700K @ 3.8GHz, 64GB RAM, and 2 NVIDIA RTX 2080 Ti GPU (11GB of graphics memory for each).
-For LightXML's hyper-parameters tunning, we run on AMD EPYC 7643 @ 2.3GHz, 512GB, and 4 RTX A5000.
-For hyper-parameter settings, we tuned \tool{}'s and LightXML's hyper-parameters through a grid search on the validation dataset and select the combinations with the best performance.
-The detailed hyper-parameters of \tool{} and LightXML are shown in Table \ref{tab:chronosparams} and \ref{tab:lightxmlparams}, respectively.
-We have run LightXML and Chronos 5 times.
-LightXML produced slightly different results, while Chronos produced the same results.
-The standard deviation of LightXML’s performance across the five runs is 0.005, which is very small, so we take the average of five runs.
+For tuning LightXML's hyper-parameters, we run on AMD EPYC 7643 @ 2.3GHz, 512GB, and 4 RTX A5000.